Painting Pottery With Low Vision

 Preview colors using large swatches that are easier to see

 The small color swatches for previewing paint colors can be difficult to see, especially if they are glued down to a shelf.
 The pottery place I went to had larger color swatches available on request, either in the form of large tiles or showing the paint color on one of the example pottery pieces.
-Another option is to look up the paint colors online, though there may be some difference in the actual colors depending on how the device screen displays colors.
+Another option is to look up the paint colors online, though there may be some difference in the actual colors depending on the display resolution.

 Use bright/saturated colors whenever possible